nabbar/golib/socket/TESTING.md

 - ✅ **Constant values**: DefaultBufferSize and EOL are constants

 **Verified Thread-Safe:**
-- ConnState.String() can be called concurrently
+- ConnState.String() can be called concurrently (tested with 1000 goroutines)
-- ErrorFilter() can be called concurrently
+- ErrorFilter() can be called concurrently (tested with 1000 goroutines)
 - All constants are immutable

 ---